annecyschiff/gatsby-starter-netlify-cms/src/pages/blog/2021-04-08-relfection-on-feedback-from-presentation.md

 I managed to fix the search bar and the banner image on the about page.
 I put text heading of the about page over the banner image like Adon recommended.
 I also made the text at the top of the about page in a thinner container like they said.
+I changed the header font to poppins because it is a bit clearer.